Formatting Marks – Nonprinting Characters – Codes

 About display of text boundaries

 In addition to the formatting marks, the video illustrates how the option Text boundaries works.
 In Word 2003, Word 2007 and Word 2010, you can turn on text boundaries to have dotted lines shown around margins.
 This is very useful for layout purposes.
-Unfortunately, Word 2013 and Word 2016 display text boundaries as dotted lines around each paragraph instead which makes the option very little useful in those versions of Word.
+Unfortunately, Word 2013 and newer Word versions display text boundaries as dotted lines around each paragraph instead which makes the option very little useful in those versions of Word.

 Where to find the option for text boundaries: